avbatchelor/analysis/README.md

 **loadProcessedData** > loads processed data given expt info

+**maxTrialNum** > calculates the maximum number of trials for which every fly has that many trials for each stimulus above the speed threshold

 **multiFlyAnalysis** > makes plotData for multiple flies

 **numAboveThresholdTrials** > outputs number of fast trials for each fly given a prefix code and a threshold